Here’s the age old, proven method as demonstrated by an unlikely marketing genius:

 But unfortunately it wasn’t that easy.
 The peasants were not impressed and delivered an official complaint to the king: “The things have neither smell nor taste, not even the dogs will eat them, so what use are they to us?”
 The King threatened to cut the nose and ears off any peasant who refused to comply, but while the threat worked in getting the peasants planting the potatoes, they still weren’t eating them.

 Step 3: Create a barrier between consumers and the fairly ordinary food

 Realising his strategy wasn’t having the desired effect, the King soon decided to change tack.
 He created a Royal Potato Field and ordered that it be heavily guarded.
-Local peasants, noticing their king’s admiration of potato flowers as well as the potatoes themselves, sneaked in to steal and plant the Royal Crop—exactly as King Frederick had intended.
+Local peasants, noticing their king’s admiration of potato flowers as well as the potatoes themselves, snuck in to steal the Royal Crop – exactly as King Frederick had intended.
 And so, as simple as that, potatoes shook off their image problem and became one of the most popular foods in Russia.